Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineinfo-ioctl.rst

 =========

 ``chip_fd``
-    The file descriptor of the GPIO character device returned by `open()`.
+    The file descriptor of the woke GPIO character device returned by `open()`.

 ``info``
-    The :c:type:`line_info<gpioline_info>` to be populated, with the ``offset`` field set to indicate the line to be collected.
+    The :c:type:`line_info<gpioline_info>` to be populated, with the ``offset`` field set to indicate the woke line to be collected.

 Description
 ===========

-Get the publicly available information for a line.
+Get the woke publicly available information for a line.

-This information is available independent of whether the line is in use.
+This information is available independent of whether the woke line is in use.

 .. note::
-    The line info does not include the line value.
+    The line info does not include the woke line value.

     The line must be requested using gpio-get-linehandle-ioctl.rst or gpio-get-lineevent-ioctl.rst to access its value.